 An emergency triage center is established just outside Hospital #1’s ED entrance.
 It is staffed by a lead physician, three nurses, two nursing aides, two medical residents, and the ED clinical pharmacist.
 Dozens of victims are in the staging area awaiting decontamination, and they appear to be in various states of illness and anxiety levels.
 Victims arriving in the triage area via ambulance are unconscious.

-In the triage area, the large number of victims and mass panic are creating chaos, making thorough individual assessment impossible.
-After ensuring that triage ...
+In the triage area, the large number of victims and mass panic are creating chaos, making thorough individual assessment impossible. ...